Who we are

 You can subscribe to the podcast on this page (see top right).

-Bleep43’s first vinyl release - a four track EP with E.R.P., Plant43 and more - is due out very soon.
+Bleep43’s first vinyl release - a four track EP with E.R.P., Plant43, Orphan and Jo Johnson is out now.
 Thanks to Guy McCreery, Neil Oliviera, Sam Tinley, Jason Smith and Doug Adamson (Jacen Solo, Lifeworks compiler).

 In 2008, we published our first video interview - a few minutes with DJ Stingray aka Sherard Ingram when he played for Bleep43 in April.
 Ken asked the questions, Bea filmed the interview, and Emile edited it and designed the titles.

-We are currently working on another film, this time an interview with Vienna’s Microthol - look out for this in the new year, along with footage of a some live sets from our past parties.
+We are currently working on another film, this time an interview with Vienna’s Microthol, along with footage of some live sets from our past parties.